 In April 2014, we bought a house here in Seattle.
 It's a 1902 craftsman, with a lot of character.
-We now spend most of our time fixing it up, in the garden, etc. Travel has been a little sparse these days, but I'm hoping things will change in the years to come.
+We now spend most of our days fixing it up, in the garden, etc. Travel has been a little sparse these days, but I'm hoping things will change in the years to come.
 My hobbies include cooking, hiking, camping, and travel.
 Things I eat often: fresh fruit, fish tacos, seedy bread, chocolate yogurt from Trader Joes, and sandwiches.
-I will never say no to dessert, even if I'm full.
-That's what the second stomach is for, amiright?
 We are expecting our first child, a baby boy, Sept 15, 2015.

 I graduated with an honors degree in Foods and Nutrition from The University of Western Ontario, and a degree in business.
 I completed a 10 month internship at the University of Alberta allowing me to become a Registered Dietitian in Canada, and now in the USA.
 As well as being a dietitian, I am also a food photographer, a food stylist, and a recipe developer.
 My education, as well as work experience as a dietitian have taught me a great deal about food, nutritional sciences, and food psychology.
 I've spent time counseling clients on healthy behaviors, and it is a part of my career that I really enjoy.
 I also enjoy developing recipes and photographing food, which is what led me to this blog back in 2010.